sectigo/policy-documentation/archive/Sectigo Code Signing Certification Practice Statement 1.0.6.md

 This section describes the Certificate application process, including the information required to make and support a successful application.
 Additionally, this section describes some of the requirements imposed upon RAs, Subscribers, and other participants with respect to the lifecycle of a Certificate.

-The validity period of Sectigo Certificates varies dependent on the Certificate type, but typically, a Code Signing Certificate will be valid for 460 days maximum.
+The validity period of Sectigo Certificates varies dependent on the Certificate type, but typically, a Code Signing Certificate will be valid for either 1 year, 2 years, or 3 years.
 Sectigo reserves the right to, at its discretion, issue Certificates that may fall outside of these set periods.

 Note: In contracts and day to day operations, Certificate Renewal, Re-key, and Modification, are all colloquially referred to using the umbrella term 'renewal'.